Eshan-Agarwal/WorkSpace/README.md

-# Sheets
+# WorkSpace
-Sheets is a desktop application based on Electron frame work similar to MS-EXCEL.
+WorkSpace is a desktop application based on Electron frame work similar to MS-EXCEL.
 It contains following features.

 1) Feature to create new, open and save file. (in json format)
 2) Page can be scrolled, just like in Ms-Excel.